Greece Undiscovered - Classic Group

 Accommodation: Divani Palace Acropolis, New, Athens, Athens Marriott

 Sites so iconic they will leave you spellbound, starting with the Acropolis, one of the most important ancient sites in the Western world.
 Crowning the top is the Parthenon, visible from almost everywhere in the city.
+Gain further insight at the Acropolis Museum, where original sculptures and artefacts from the site, including the Caryatids and sections of the Parthenon frieze, are brought into focus by your Local Expert.
 View the Panathenaic Stadium where the first modern Olympic Games were held, Hadrian’s Arch, Temple of Zeus, Parliament building, the tomb of the unknown soldier and the trilogy of Athens.
 This evening, choose to join an optional dinner experience in lively Psiri.

 Duration: 1 Day